mohamedawnallah/mohamedawnallah/README.md

 ## About

-- 👨‍🎓 I am a rising senior computer science student at Tanta University, Egypt.
+- 👨‍🎓 I am a rising undergraduate senior computer science student at Tanta University, Egypt.
 - 🔍 Passionate about building robust data engineering pipelines and uncovering fascinating data patterns.
 - 🚀 Avid reader who loves immersing myself in books and always eager to learn something new.
 - 🙏 Enjoy contributing to open-source projects and giving back to the community.